sudarshansudarshan/cs503/Handbook.md

 # Grading

-You are gauranteed to get a grade based on your absolute total as described below :
+You are guaranteed to get a grade based on your absolute total as described below :

 | Score Range  | Grade Number |
 |--------------|--------------|